 Florida Team Legacy and Past Performance

 The Florida Panthers have made only one appearance in the Stanley Cup Finals, but they lost to the Colorado Avalanche.
-Since this 1996 tournament, the Panthers have only qualified four times for the playoffs.
+Since this 1996 tournament, the Panthers have only qualified seven times for the playoffs.

 In the past decade, the Tampa Bay Lightning has consistently contended for the championships.
 They clinched their first-ever President’s Trophy in 2018-19 along with a division title.
 The team finished that regular season with a total of 62 wins, tying for an NHL record.

 The year after they took home an amazing Stanley Cup final victory against the Dallas Stars.
 This was their first Stanley Cup in 16 years.
 And this is not all.
 The following season they won again, making them one of only 16 team in the history of NHL to win Stanley Cup back-to-back.

 The Montreal Canadiens are often considered the best NHL team in history.
 The Canadiens have won the Stanley Cup a record 24 times.